 - 2 Tbsp unsalted butter, divided

 - 1/4 cup dry white wine (or 1 Tbsp lemon juice and 3 Tbsp water)

 - 1/2 pound asparagus, trimmed, tips cut off, tough skins of the spears peeled (if working with thick apparatus spears), and the spears cut into thin disks

 If cooking gluten-free, use gluten-free stock.

-1 In a 3 or 4 quart saucepan, heat 1 tablespoon butter on medium heat.
+2 Cook shallots in butter to soften, then add rice: In a separate 3 or 4 quart saucepan, heat 1 tablespoon butter on medium heat.
 Add the shallots and cook for a minute or two, until translucent.
-Add the rice and cook for 2 minutes more, stirring until nicely coated.
+Add the arborio rice and cook for 2 minutes more, stirring until nicely coated.

 Note the stock amount given is approximate.
 You may need a little more or less.
 If you end up needing more stock and you find yourself without, just use water.

 6 Stir in the Parmesan, remaining butter, add salt, pepper: Gently stir in the Parmesan cheese and the remaining 1 tablespoon butter.
 Add salt and pepper to taste.
 Serve immediately.